-10 March 2018, Staff reporter
+10 March 2019, Staff reporter

-TEXAS: Martha, a 14 year old Mexican girl and eighth grade student of Texas school has won the scholarship jacket of the school this year.
+TEXAS: Martha, a 14 year old Mexican-American girl and eighth grade student of the Texas school has won the scholarship jacket of the school this year.

-The scholarship jacket is a prestigious award the school awards to the winner as a tradition every year, during the eighth grade graduation.
-It is a very beautiful green and gold jacket awarded to the class valedictorian, the student who has maintained the highest grades for eight years.
+The scholarship jacket is a prestigious award the school awards to the valedictorian student as a tradition every year, during the eighth grade graduation.
+It is a very beautiful green and gold jacket awarded to the student who has maintained the highest grades for eight years.